 Lunch at Secret Bao

-Since opening this spring, this chic, fast-casual bao shop has quickly become a hot spot for locals working in the Presidio neighborhood.
+Since opening in the spring of 2021, this chic, fast-casual bao shop has quickly become a hot spot for locals working in the Presidio neighborhood.
 Chef/owner Peter Lee has Bay Area roots (hailing from San Jose, he cooked in Calistoga and Sonoma Valley) and while some offerings like the pork belly and shrimp are more traditional, Secret Bao even reinvents everyday sandwiches—think, PB&J, grilled cheese, and K.F.C (Korean fried chicken) but with Chinese-style steamed buns.
 Ask about the weekly Secret Bao, which has been Spanish octopus on at least one past occasion, or get the sweet donut ice cream bao if you just need a quick snack.
 Add on some side, like Kungpao cauliflower or Szechuan chili wontons and wash it all down with a glass of local wine. // 1201 Anacapa St. (Santa Barbara), secretbaosb.com

 Pedal back to Palihouse, which is just a handful of blocks away, to officially check in and enjoy some PG-rated afternoon delight by the pool—by now, Santa Barbara's signature morning fog should have burned off.
 The Palihouse pool is a small and secluded oasis that passersby don't even know is there.
 If the bar is open, you can order local wine, beer, or a cocktail, like the Palisade Sangria, to sip in the sun.